 Outside the above centres, proposals will be subject to an assessment of need and a strict application of the sequential test.
 Proposals will then only be permitted where they avoid causing harm to town/local centre vitality and viability.
 Screening: The policy itself will not lead to development.
 The policy concentrates development in existing urban areas, steering development away from European sites and sensitive areas.
-Policy EcW4: Retail Allocation Policies SW11 &amp; 12 seek to reduce the emissions through improved design and more sustainable transport modes which act in mitigation.
+Policy EcW4: Retail Allocation Policies SW11 & 12 seek to reduce the emissions through improved design and more sustainable transport modes which act in mitigation.
 Policy EnW4 seeks to minimise the impact of air pollution, amongst other things to an acceptable level.
-Policies En1 - 3 &amp; 5 prevent development where ecological and landscape impacts are unacceptable.
+Policies En1 - 3 & 5 prevent development where ecological and landscape impacts are unacceptable.
 To support the Hoover Strategic Regeneration Area land is allocated to provide 409sqm for local convenience retail.
 Screening: The policy directs development within an existing urban area.
 The policy concentrates development in an existing urban area, steering development away from European sites and sensitive areas.
-The allocation included in this policy will not have the potential to affect the loss and/or degradation marsh fritillary habitat (of relevance to the Aberbargoed Grasslands SAC and Blaen Cynon SAC.) development within an urban area with existing transport links.
+The allocation included in this policy will not have the potential to affect the loss and/or degradation marsh fritillary habitat (of relevance to the Aberbargoed Grasslands SAC and Blaen Cynon SAC.)
+The policy directs development within an urban area with existing transport links.
 There are no SACs within proximity to these areas.
-Policies SW11 &amp; 12 seek to reduce the emissions through None
+Policies SW11 & 12 seek to reduce the emissions through improved design and more sustainable transport modes which act in mitigation.
+Policy EnW4 seeks to minimise the impact of air pollution, amongst other things to an acceptable level.
+Policies En1 - 3 & 5 prevent development where ecological and landscape impacts are unacceptable.
+None